-So I noticed Primark’s arrival in Marble Arch is imminent as the store frontage is up and the battle looks set to commence betwixt Primark and New Look.
-It will be interesting to see how they battle it out.
-Pros and cons:
+Newsflash: Primark’s arrival in Marble Arch is imminent, as the store frontage is up and the battle looks set to commence between Primark and New Look.
+I’ll be interested to see how they battle it out.
+Pros and cons…

-Good points – they haves Giles and Lily Allen doing exclusives with them and their new Shoe Heaven range is shit hot!
+Good points – they have Giles and Lily Allen doing exclusives with them and their new Shoe Heaven range is a massive hit

 – they are soon to start selling online